-4.3.2.
+4.3.1.
 Surgical gesture segmentation and classifica-

 In a different kind of application related to medical surgery, DRL is applied to recognize surgical gestures from a video Liu and Jiang (2018).
-This is different from prior work that is based on graphical models such as HMM and CRF or deep learning models such as recurrent neural network and temporal convolutional network (TCN).
-Liu and Jiang (2018) set up a sequential decision-making problem and solve it using DRL that is built upon the TCN features.
+This is different from prior work that is based on graphical models Koller and Friedman (2009) such as HMM and CRF or deep learning models such as recurrent neural network and temporal convolutional network (TCN) Lea et al. (2016).
+In Liu and Jiang (2018), a sequential decision-making problem is set up and solved using DRL that is built upon the TCN features.

 An interesting design is to use different time steps when walking through the video sequence until reaching the end.
 A small time step k_s is useful when the classification is not discriminative enough such as at the gesture boundaries and a large time step k_l is useful otherwise.
-Experimental results on the benchmark JIGSAWS dataset demonstrate that the proposed DRL achieves similar performance to TCN.
-The use of a large time step contributes a higher edit score.
+Experimental results on the benchmark

+JIGSAWS dataset demonstrate that the proposed DRL achieves better performance than TCN and other competing approaches in terms of edit score due to the use of a large time step.

-4.3.3.
+4.3.2.
 Personalized mobile health intervention

-The prevalence of smartphones and wearable devices makes mobile health technology an important research direction which holds promise in impacting people's health.
+The prevalence of smartphones and wearable devices makes mobile health technology an important research direction that holds promise in impacting people's health.
 One idea is to use smart devices to collect and analyze raw data and to provide the device users in-time interventions, such as reduced alcohol abuse and obesity management.